OpenTechne/contracts-attacks-with-foundry/README.md

 forge test -c test/<category>/<attack> -<level of verbosity>
 ```
 level of verbosity:
-- -vvv: Test will prompt only logs.
+- vvv: Test will prompt only logs.
-- -vvvv: Test will prompt logs and execution traces.
+- vvvv: Test will prompt logs and execution traces.

 ## Available attacks